AC Cobra: Dragon Snake

-Shelby offered a drag package, known as the Dragon Snake, which won several NHRA National events with Bruce Larson or Ed Hedrick at the wheel of CSX2093.
+Shelby offered a drag racing package, known as the Dragon Snake, which won several NHRA National events with Bruce Larson or Ed Hedrick at the wheel of CSX2093.

 Only six 289 Dragon Snake Cobras were produced by the factory: "2019", "2357" as factory team cars, and "2248", "2416", "2427", "2472" as private team cars.
 One 427 Dragon Snake, 3198, was produced.

 Cobras were also prepared by customers using the drag package.
 Examples include: "2075", "2093", "2109", "2353", and 3159 "King Cobra."

 Slalom Snake

 Designed for auto-cross events, only two examples were produced, the CSX2522 "Slalom Special", and the CSX2537 "Slalom Snake".
-Both had white exterior paint (with red racing strings) and red leather interiors.
+Both had white exterior paint (with red racing stripes) and red leather interiors.

-Equipped almost identically to CSX2522, the second example had aluminum valve covers, a tuned air cleaner, a Smiths heater, seat belts, front and rear brake cooling ducts, a hood scoop, brake cooling scoops, side exhausts and a painted roll bar (2522's roll bar was chromed).
-Suspension options included Koni shock absorbers, front and rear anti-sway bars, unpolished six-inch magnesium pin-drive wheels, and Goodyear Blue Streak Sports Car Special tires.
+Equipped almost identically to CSX2522, the second example had aluminum valve covers, a tuned air cleaner, a Smiths heater, seat belts, front and rear brake cooling ducts, a hood scoop, side exhausts and a painted roll bar (2522's roll bar was chromed).
+Suspension options included Koni shock absorbers, front and rear anti-roll bars, unpolished six-inch magnesium pin-drive wheels, and Goodyear Blue Streak Sports Car Special tires.

 Super Snake

-In 1966, CSX 3015 S/C was selected and converted into a special model called the Supersnake the "Cobra to End All Cobras."
-Originally part of a European promotional tour before its conversion.
+In 1966, CSX 3015 S/C, originally part of a European promotional tour, was converted into a special model called the Super Snake, the "Cobra to End All Cobras."
 This conversion called for making the original racing model street legal with mufflers, a windshield and bumpers amongst other modifications.
 But some things were not modified, including the racing rear end, brakes and headers.
 The most notable modification is the addition of Twin Paxton Superchargers, TPS.

 Shelby crafted a second model, CSX 3303, from a street version.
 CSX 3303 was given to comedian Bill Cosby, his close friend.
-When Cosby attempted to drive CSX3303, he found that it was very difficult to keep under control; he later recounted the experience on his 1968 stand-up comedy album 200 M.P.H..
+When Cosby attempted to drive CSX3303, he found very difficult to control; he later recounted the experience on his 1968 stand-up comedy album 200 M.P.H..
 Cosby gave the car back to Shelby, who then shipped it out to one of his company's dealers in San Francisco, S&C Ford on Van Ness Avenue.
 S&C Ford then sold it to customer Tony Maxey.
-Maxey, suffering the same issues as Cosby did with the car, had his throttle stick while leaving a traffic stop, lost control and drove it off a cliff, landing in the Pacific Ocean waters.
+Maxey had his throttle stick while leaving a traffic stop, lost control and drove it off a cliff, landing in the Pacific Ocean waters.